Draellemeistro/Uni-Noter/Sikkerhed/Begreber/Theme2/John the Ripper (JTR).md

 # More info
 ## Modes
 ### 1. Single crack mode
 uses the login names together with other fields from the passwd file, also with a large set of mangling rules applied.
-This is the fastest cracking mode and is applicable to very simple passwords.
+This is the fastest cracking mode and is applicable to very simple [[passwords]].
 ### 2. Dictionary attack
 In this mode you need to supply a dictionary file that contains one word per line and a password file.
-You can enable word mangling rules which are used to modify or "mangle" words producing other likely passwords.
+You can enable word mangling rules which are used to modify or "mangle" words producing other likely [[passwords]].
 ### 3. "Incremental" mode
-This is the most powerful cracking mode because it will try all possible character combinations as passwords.
+This is the most powerful cracking mode because it will try all possible character combinations as [[passwords]].
 If you supply a random password with length of more than 12-14 chars will never terminate and you'll have to interrupt it manually

 ## brute force offline
 - JtR operates mainly on hashed passwords stored in files on your local system.